salwaElkaddaoui/DigiCam/README.md

 6. Insert the SD Card on you raspberry pi.

 ## Dependencies installation on raspbian
-You can either setup an **ssh connection** to the raspberry pi, or just connect a monitor, a mouse and a keyboard to the raspberry pi and use it as a regular computer (which I did).
+You can either setup an **ssh connection** to the raspberry pi, or just **connect a monitor, a mouse and a keyboard to the raspberry pi** and use it as a regular computer (which I did).
 - For those of you who, like me, struggle with the english layout of the keyboard, you can change it to the french layout with `setxkbmap fr`

 ### Docker installation
-Install **docker.io** instead of **docker-ce** `sudo apt-get install docker.io` (I don't know why, but the package manager on raspbian is unable to locate docker-ce).
+1. Install **docker.io** instead of **docker-ce**: `sudo apt-get install docker.io` I don't know why, but the package manager on raspbian is unable to locate docker-ce.
-Check the installation success with `sudo docker run hello-world`.
+2. Check the installation success with `sudo docker run hello-world`.